dhis2/climate-tools/docs/contribute.md

   hide_toc: true
 ---

-This page describes guidelines if you're a developer and want to contribute back to the online DHIS2 Climate Tools guidebook.
+This page describes guidelines if you're a developer and want to contribute back to the DHIS2 Climate Tools.

 ## Share your use case